brefphp/extra-php-extensions/docs/newrelic.md

 newrelic.logfile = /proc/self/fd/2
 ```

-You find all available options in the [New Relic documentation](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration).
+You can find all available options in the [New Relic documentation](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-configuration).

 ### Can I Use Environment Variables?